16 Jobs with a Masters in Education

 10. School Counselor

 School counsellors provide emotional, academic, and career guidance for students.
-They nurture both personal and academic growth for every student.
+They support wellbeing, work with families and staff, and contribute to prevention and early-intervention programs.

 Job titles: guidance counsellor, student advisor, pastoral care coordinator, student welfare officer.